Leo2024Git/BSAD482L/README.md

 Our correlation analysis explored the relationships between shelter capacity and homelessness across Canadian regions, yielding valuable insights into resource allocation patterns and potential gaps in the shelter system.

 ## model-explanation
+We constructed a correlation matrix heatmap to visualize the strength and direction of relationships between multiple variables in our datasets:

+Shelter capacity metrics (general, men's, women's, youth, and family beds).

+Homelessness rates by region.

+Demographic distributions of homeless populations.

+Per capita metrics (beds per homeless person).

+The correlation coefficients range from -1.0 (perfect negative correlation) to 1.0 (perfect positive correlation), with values closer to zero indicating weaker relationships.

 ## results